alfredodiaz53/big-bang/docs/guides/deployment-scenarios/quickstart.md

 # Once these are all Running you can visit missionapp's webpage
 ```

-This will be functionally very similar, but the background color should change (just so you can be sure that the application *actually* updated).
 Wrappers also allow you to abstract out Monitoring, Secrets, Network Policies, and ConfigMaps.
 Additional Configuration information can be found [here](./extra-package-deployment.md)

 ## Troubleshooting
 This section will provide guidance for troubleshooting problems that may occur during your Big Bang installation and instructions for additional configuration changes that may be required in restricted networks.